School Counselor Resume Examples

 Quantifying Accomplishments

-- •Use numbers to provide context, such as the number of students you worked with, percent decreases in behavioral issues, or improvements in graduation rates.
+- •Use numbers to give context: caseload size, percent decreases in behavioral incidents, improvements in graduation or FAFSA rates.

 Addressing Common Challenges